holepunchto/protomux-rpc-client/README.md

 #### `await client.connect()`

 Attempt to connect to the `serverPubKey`.
+Normally, there is no need to call this method directly (it is called under the hood by `client.makeRequest(...)`)

 #### `await client.suspend()`